ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 </securityLabelsResponse>
 ```

-A list of Security Labels from both the Indicators and Groups Services, as detailed in Table 31, can be retrieved.
+A list of Security Labels from the Indicator, Group, and Task Services, as detailed in Table 31, can be retrieved.

 <b>Table 32 - SecurityLabels Resource Type</b>